WoraDev/WoraDev/README.md

 ## About

-I am experienced in back-end software development.
+I am experienced Back-end Developer.
 Assisted in the development of 2 new business applications.
 And I am looking for an opportunity to continue developing and improving my career path.

 ---